mendersoftware/mender-mcu-integration/README.md

 ### NXP MR-CANHUBK3

 *WARNING*: this board does not support MCUBoot, so the default "zephyr-image" Update Module is not compiled in.
 To make it actually perform an update an Update Module needs to be written.
+The "noop-update" from this repository is compiled in as a way to get started but, as the name shows, this update module does nothing.

 To build the reference project for NXP MR-CANHUBK3, execute:
 ```